gramineproject/gramine/Documentation/attestation.rst

 cases, the user also wants :term:`Secret Provisioning` to transparently provision secret keys and other sensitive data to the remote TEE.

-Graphene provides support for all three levels of attestation flows:
+Gramine provides support for all three levels of attestation flows:

 #. :term:`Remote Attestation` is exposed to the application via
    ``/dev/attestation`` pseudo-filesystem.
-Remote attestation in Graphene uses the Intel SGX PSW's AESM service and the Intel DCAP libraries under the hood.
+Remote attestation in Gramine uses the Intel SGX PSW's AESM service and the Intel DCAP libraries under the hood.

 #. :term:`Secure Channel` is constructed using the RA-TLS libraries.